trouble-with-types

 -

-“orthogonal design” where you can mix and match the two
+“orthogonal design” where you can mix and match the two - This is particular to Scala

 - results in a ton of combinations, which gives you a lot freedom arond structuring code; can be confusing